MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L01_Forms.md

 - change tab properties
 - insert the Timeline control
-- restrict the activities available on the timeline
+- restrict the activities available on the Timeline

 1. Select **Tree view** on the left-hand side of the form designer.